Guinea pigs are sociable creatures. They love company, and will talk to each other, so it’s best to house them in pairs or groups.

-We make Pet Homes large enough for two or more Guinea Pigs.
+We make Pet Homes in various sizes for two or more Guinea Pigs.
 If you want to view our range, just click on the button below, or read on for some useful information on how to provide a suitable home environment.

-Guinea pigs need a large run enclosure to fulfil their need to exercise, and to run and play.
-It’s important to note that an exercise wheel is NOT appropriate for a guinea pig, as it will damage their spine.
+Guinea pigs need a large run enclosure to fulfill their need to exercise, and to run and play.
+IMPORTANT NOTE: An exercise wheel must NOT be used for Guinea Pigs as it will cause pain and damage to their spine.

-If housed indoors, guinea pigs should be allowed out of their hutch on a daily basis, either to roam free in safe and secure room, away from other pets, or placed into a separate run enclosure.
+If housed indoors, guinea pigs should be allowed out of their hutch on a daily basis, either to roam free in a safe and secure room away from other pets, or within a separate run enclosure.

 Guinea pigs teeth grow throughout their lives, up to several inches every year!
 To prevent their teeth from getting too long, make sure you provide them with plenty of hay and untreated wooden toys to gnaw on.
 This will help wear their teeth down naturally, avoiding dental problems.